fbpx

 • Monitors and evaluates reports provided by Moose International to actively track progress of the Lodges within identified regions; makes recommendations and suggestions to Regional and Territory Managers based on information contained in reports.

-• When on assignment, reviews duties of the Board of Officers and the Auditing Committee with the committee’s members of the assigned Lodge, and provides training as necessary.
+• When on assignment, reviews duties of the Board of Officers and the Financial Review Committee with the committee’s members of the assigned Lodge, and provides training as necessary.

 • Provides onsite training support for new and established Territory Managers in business, financial and territory management, including: pricing of food and beverage operations; retention and recovery methods; officer training and/or reorganization; house committees; QuickBooks on Line applications; reporting; and other areas as needed.